Yi-love/html-inject-plugin/readme.md

 # Html-inject-plugin
-this is a plugin use webpack.
+this is a plugin use webpack4.

 ## npm
 ```